sagemath/trac_to_gh/Issue 2033.md

 # Issue 2033: dsage -- startall is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2033

 Original creator: was